DOSNetwork/docs/contents/blockchains/ethereum.md

   import "./DOSOnChainSDK.sol";

-  // An example get latest ETH-USD price from Coinbase contract CoinbaseEthUsd is DOSOnChainSDK {
+  // An example get latest ETH-USD price from Coinbase contract CoinbaseEthPriceFeed is DOSOnChainSDK {
     using utils for *;

     // Struct to hold parsed floating string "123.45"